-Located in the central Pacific between 4° and 14° north latitude and 160° and 173° east longitude, the Republic of the Marshall Islands consists of 29 low-lying coral atolls and five independent coral islands (Map 1).
-Twenty-two of the atolls and four of the islands inhabited.
+Located in the central Pacific between 4° and 14° north latitude and 160° and 173° east longitude, the Republic of the Marshall Islands consists of 29 low-lying coral atolls and five coral islands (Map 1).
+Twenty-two of the atolls and four of the islands are presently inhabited.
 The atolls and islands are situated in two almost parallel chain-like formations.
-The eastern group is the Ratak (Sunrise) Chain and the western is the Ralik (Sunset) Chain and together they extend about 700 miles (1130 km) north to south and approximately 800 miles (1290 km) east to west.
+The eastern group is the Ratak (Sunrise) Chain and the western is the Ralik (Sunset) Chain.
+Together these two chains extend about 700 miles (1130 km) north to south and approximately 800 miles (1290 km) east to west.
 Isolated by ocean, the Republic is more than 2,000 miles (3230 km) from the nearest trading centers, Honolulu and Tokyo.
-It's nearest neighbors are Kiribati to the south and the Federated States of Micronesia to the west.
+Its nearest neighbors are Kiribati to the south and the Federated States of Micronesia to the west.